plut/ConstructiveGeometry.jl/docs/src/transformations.md

 ![a skewed cube](mult_matrix1.png)

 Only invertible affine transformations are supported.
-Transformations with a negative determinant will reverse the object (reverse the polygons, or reverse the faces of meshes) to preserve orientation.
+Transformations with a negative determinant reverse the object (either reverse the polygon loops, or reverse the triangular faces of meshes) to preserve orientation.

 For non-invertible transformations, see [`project`](@ref).